 Objectives of the 2nd CRT on AI meeting:

-• How can cardiologists transition from a reactive position to a proactive role and lead the development of AI?
+• Define how the cardiologists/ health professional can transition from a reactive position to a proactive role to lead the development of AI?

-• Create a platform to bring together diverse expertise, spark innovation, and create actionable plans to move the field of AI in cardiology forward.
+• To create a platform to bring together diverse expertise, spark innovation, and create actionable plans to move the field of AI in cardiology forward

-• Identify and address critical challenges in advancing AI applications development and implementation in cardiology.
+• To Identify and address critical challenges in advancing AI applications development and implementation in cardiology

 Objectives of the 2nd CRT on AI meeting: